ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Virtual Private Network (VPN)/OpenVPN Clients/OpenVPN for MacOS.md

-This short guide will walk you through on how to setup your OpenVPN Client in MacOS using Tunnelblick.
+This short guide will walk you through on how to setup your OpenVPN Client in macOS using Tunnelblick.

 ***